Shashank18May/RecipeSuggestor/README.md

 - Compile Main.java with javac Main.java

-- Then run java Main.java to launch the Recipe-Teller.
+- Then call java Main to launch the Recipe-Teller.

 You can add or edit the recipes whenever your like.